tfpauly/privacy-proxy/draft-pauly-intarea-proxy-config-pvd.md

 to use proxies:

-1. A way to fetch PvD Additional Information associated with a proxy URI, which allows defining a limisted set of DNS zones that are accessible through the proxy {{proxy-pvd}}.
+1. A way to fetch PvD Additional Information associated with a proxy URI, which allows defining a limited set of DNS zones that are accessible through the proxy {{proxy-pvd}}.

-1. A way to associate one or proxy URIs with a known PvD to allow clients to learn about other proxies when they already know about a proxy PvD or network-provided PvD {{proxy-enumeration}}.
+1. A way to associate one or more proxy URIs with a known PvD to allow clients to learn about other proxies when they already know about a proxy PvD or network-provided PvD {{proxy-enumeration}}.

 ## Background